SQLite

 }

-whereClause = conditions.isNotEmpty ? conditions.join(
+final whereClause = conditions.isNotEmpty ? conditions.join(' AND ') : null;

-List<Map<String, dynamic>> maps =
+final List<Map<String, dynamic>> maps = await db.query(

 where: whereClause,

-whereArgs: args.isNotEmpty ? args :
+whereArgs: args.isNotEmpty ? args : null,

 );

-maps.map((map) => User.fromMap(map)).toList();
+return maps.map((map) => User.fromMap(map)).toList();

 }